MiFID II Primer: Eze Software’s Adam De Rose On What You Should Know

 Is MiFID II coming into your orbit?
 Adam De Rose, Eze Software's Associate Director, Product Management, recently participated in a virtual roundtable on the subject with International Securities Services Magazine.
-Here’s a good primer on the subject; for more, check out the full roundtable by clicking on the PDF link above.
+Here’s a good primer on the subject; for more, check out the full roundtable by clicking on the PDF link below.

 Why has the implementation of MiFID II been postponed by a year?